Nathan Haseleu: Racing career

 Haseleu began racing in a hobby stock at age 16 in 1994 at Columbus 151 Speedway and Jefferson Speedway in Wisconsin, and he won the Rookie of the Year at both tracks plus the championship at Columbus 151.
 He won hobby stock track championships both tracks in 1995.
 Haseleu moved up to the (limited) late model division at Columbus 151 Speedway in 1996.
 He was the division Rookie of the Year, finished third in points, and won the Hard Charger of the Year award for passing the most cars in feature races.
 He won the track late model championship in 1997 and repeated as Hard Charger.
 He started traveling in 1998.
 He won his first super late model race at Madison International Speedway in his second super late model start.
 He also competed in four NASCAR RE/MAX Challenge Series races.
-In 1999 had seven Top 10 finishes in the RE/MAX Challenge Series, one pole, and two Top 5 finishes.
-Also in 1999 he won the Miller Classic race at Madison, and 6 super late model features at Dells Motor Speedway (now Dells Raceway Park).
-He competed in 17 super late model races in 2000, with nine wins and thirteen Top 5 finishes.
-He also had one win, one pole, seven Top 5, and ten Top 10 finishes in the NASCAR Midwest Series (as the RE/MAX Challenge Series had been renamed).
+In 1999, he had seven top-ten finishes in the RE/MAX Challenge Series, one pole, and two top-five finishes.
+Also in 1999, he won the Miller Classic race at Madison, and six super late model features at Dells Motor Speedway (now Dells Raceway Park).
+He competed in 17 super late model races in 2000, with nine wins and thirteen top-five finishes.
+He also had one win, one pole, seven top-fives, and ten top-ten finishes in the NASCAR Midwest Series (as the RE/MAX Challenge Series had been renamed).

-He competed in twelve races in the NASCAR Craftsman Truck Series in 2001 for Roush Racing.
+Haseleu competed in twelve races in the NASCAR Craftsman Truck Series in 2001 for Roush Racing.
 He scored four Top 10 finishes before he was released halfway through the season due to poor performance.
-All four Top 10 finishes were tenth-place finishes.
+All four top-ten finishes were tenth-place finishes.
 He finished 24th in the final series points.